bee-anchor/yoga/README.md

 * even unit tests if you so desired

 All that may be needed is finding a python library to support you in this endeavour.
-Yoga includes some very useful dependencies for such test types, including:
+Yoga includes some very useful dependencies for some test types, including:
 * requests - for API tests
 * PyMySQL - for tests against MySQL databases
+* cerberus - for validating json schemas in API tests

-# Running Automation Tests
+# Running Tests

 ## Command line arguments